Banks lead Europe shares up as US says industry OK

 Further contributing to the positive sentiment, the Fed said it now expected "moderate" economic growth in Europe's largest export market in the coming quarters, improving previous expectations for a "modest" increase.

-European banks with large U.S. operations were among top gainers, with Barclays (BARC.L) and Deutsche Bank (DBKGn.DE) up 4 percent and 3.2 percent, respectively.
+European banks with large U.S. operations were among top gainers, with Barclays and Deutsche Bank up 4 percent and 3.2 percent, respectively.

 "U.S. stress tests could be said to show that the worst is over for the American financial system and many banks can now offer a decent dividend and return cash to shareholders," Darren Sinden, senior sales trader at Silverwind Securities, said.